clone45/transit-kiosk/README.md

 - `GET /api/pricing/minimum` - Get minimum fare

 **Authentication:**
 All API endpoints require an `X-API-Key` header.
-API keys can be created through the admin interface or directly in the database.
+* For the frontend, the API key is currently set in frontend\.env.example
+* The backend looks up the API key from the database (api_keys table)

 **Note for Development/Testing:**
 The API key requirement makes interactive testing through the Swagger UI challenging.
 In a production system, this would typically be addressed by providing development API keys in documentation or implementing environment-based authentication exemptions for local development.